dataspecer/ds-wdoi/comments-ideas/ideas.md

            - **possible properties?** - But is it not a bit too much, it would be the same after root is selected?
          - *comments*:
            - The classes will be in our backend.
+           - The parent classes and child classes will make it possible to browse even without a browser.
        - **Search by instance**
          1. A text based search on the known instances in wikidata.
          2. A user searches for an instance, e.g. Paris.